aspects-quantum/equilibrium-clock-public/README.md

 # equilibrium-clock-public
 Code is not designed for end-users.
-Shared for reproducability of the results in [arXiv:to-be-added]().
+Shared for reproducability of the results in [arXiv:2502.00096](https://arxiv.org/abs/2502.00096).
 For questions please reach out to: florianmeier256 AT gmail DOT com

 - Uncomment the desired function in main.py() to replot a figure from the paper
     - The data_prepro() function is there to read the original measurement data and convert it into discrete dates